gigouni/typescript-learning/README.md

 const isReady = true; // true is a boolean so isReady is a boolean constant
 ```

-Datatype shoudn't be added if the value is set but it could if we don't initialize it immediatly
+Datatype shouldn't be added if the value is set but it could if we don't initialize it immediately

 ```typescript
 // Correct